How to write a narrative essay

 Problem: Speaking a foreign language

 You took so many German lessons in primary and high school.
-You know all the grammatical rules and words, but you don’t have a chance to speak German.
+You know all the grammatical rules and words, but you don’t have chance to practice German.
 You went to Germany for six months.
 However, German people spoke differently.
 It wasn’t similar to those in Netflix shows with German dubbing.

 -